 The Group encourages employees to contribute their time and expertise to philanthropic and volunteer activities to benefit our society.
 Our employees can also take the opportunity to understand more about social and environmental issues while at the same time help enhance the corporate image of the Group.

 The Group will consider from time to time to make donations to charities and participating in community projects.

 TO THE SHAREHOLDERS OF COOLPOINT INNONISM HOLDING LIMITED

-(formerly known as DCB Holdings Limited) (incorporated in the Cayman Islands with limited liability)
+(incorporated in the Cayman Islands with limited liability)

 OPINION